RESEARCH STARTER

 An example of a differential gas counter is that used in a hyperon (particle of the baryon group) beam at the Centre Europeen de Recherche Nucleaire (CERN) in Geneva, Switzerland.
 This counter used an adjustable optical system to correct for dispersion and geometric aberrations.
 The accepted velocity could be changed by varying the pressure in the chamber.
 The velocity resolution achieved was excellent, with an uncertainty in the ratio of velocity of 50 parts per million.

 Large-volume water Cherenkov counters have been placed deep underground in mines, where they are shielded from the cosmic-ray background.
-They have been used to look for the decay of the proton and for solar neutrinos, and have seen neutrinos from Supernova 1987A.
-One detector is from the University of California at Irvine, University of Michigan, and Brookhaven National Laboratory collaboration.
-The detector is located in the Morton Thiokol salt mine near Cleveland, Ohio.
-It consists of 10,000 metric tons of water and twenty-four hundred photomultiplier tubes.
-The Kamiokande-II detector is located in a deep mine near Kamioka, Japan, and consists of 948 photomultiplier tubes that view more than 2,000 metric tons of water.
+They have been used to look for the decay of the proton and solar neutrinos, and have seen neutrinos from Supernova 1987A.
+The Irvine-Michigan-Brookhaven (IMB) detector was a collaboration of the University of California at Irvine, the University of Michigan, and the Brookhaven National Laboratory that operated between 1982 and 1991.
+The IMB was the world’s first underground neutrino observatory that used kilotons of water.
+The detector was located in the Morton Thiokol salt mine near Cleveland, Ohio, and consisted of 10,000 metric tons of water and 2000 photomultiplier tubes.
+The Super-Kamiokande detector, the world’s largest water Cherenkov detector, began operations in the mid-1990s.
+It is located in a deep mine near Kamioka, Japan.
+It consists of 13,000 photomultipliers installed on the walls of a stainless-steel tank that holds 50,000 tons of water.
+The detector is operated by a collaboration of more than 200 scientists from across the globe.

-Neither of these detectors has seen evidence of proton decay.
-On February 27, 1987, they both saw the neutrino burst from the Supernova 1987A that resulted from the collapse of the core of a blue supergiant star in the Large Magellanic Cloud.
+On February 27, 1987, both these detectors saw the neutrino burst from Supernova 1987A that resulted from the collapse of the core of a blue supergiant star in the Large Magellanic Cloud.
 This observation was a true bonus to both experiments and demonstrates that scientific investigations give unforeseen dividends.
+Despite efforts by these detectors and others, evidence of proton decay remained unobserved in the mid-2020s.

 Context